This post may contain affiliate links.

 Peanut butter banana smoothie ingredients

 • Peanut butter: natural, creamy or any kind you like.
 They’ll all taste great in this smoothie!
-You can also use any other type of nut or seed butter you love.
+Use any leftover peanut butter to make a batch of these No Bake Chocolate Peanut Butter Protein Bars.

 bananas, peanut butter and chia seeds in a blender